Lyton505/Quiz-Game/README.md

 # Final Project

-Final Project for Stanford's Code in Place Introduction to Python programming.
+Final Project for Stanford's Code in Place Introduction to Python Programming.

 ## Project Authors